MickeyYaremenko/OnlineCafe/README.md

 Online Cafe:

-View categorized menu, choose menu items, add them to an order.
+View categorized menuTO, choose menuTO items, add them to an order.
 You should sign in and have enough money on your balance to make an order.

 Types of uses: